ASSESSMENTS WITH EXHALE PSYCHOLOGY GROUP

 Our goal is to help you understand how your brain works and what support will actually help.

-Assessments are completed by Registered Psychologist Priya Virk and are available for preteens, teens, and adults (ages 12+).
+Assessments are completed by Registered Provisional Psychologist Priya Virk and are available for preteens, teens, and adults (ages 12+).

 Meet Your Assessor

-Priya is a Registered Psychologist who specializes in psychological assessment for teens and adults.
+Priya is a Registered Provisional Psychologist who specializes in psychological assessment for teens and adults.
 Her work focuses on helping individuals better understand how their mind works — including attention, learning, emotional functioning, and executive skills.

 Priya takes a thoughtful, evidence-based approach to assessment and is known for providing clear explanations, practical recommendations, and reports that are useful for both clients and professionals.